 The goal of general-purpose program obfuscation is to make an arbitrary computer program "unintelligible" while preserving its functionality.
 At least as far back as the work of Diffie and Hellman in 1976 [DH76]1, researchers have contemplated applications of general-purpose obfuscation.
 The first mathematical definitions of obfuscation were given by Barak, Goldreich, Impagliazzo, Rudich, Sahai, Vadhan, and Yang in 2001 [BGI+01]2, who also enumerated several additional applications of general-purpose obfuscation, ranging from software intellectual property protection and removing random oracles, to eliminating software watermarks.
-However, until 2013, even heuristic constructions for general-purpose obfuscation were not known.
+However, until 2013, even heuristic constructions for general-purpose obfuscation were not known

-This changed with the work of Garg, Gentry, Halevi, Raykova, Sahai, and Waters in 2013 [GGH+13b], which gave the first candidate construction of general-purpose obfuscation, accomplished in two steps: The heart of their construction is an obfuscator for log-depth (NC1) circuits, building upon a simplified subset of the Approximate Multilinear Maps framework of Garg, Gentry, and Halevi [GGH13a] that they call Multilinear Jigsaw Puzzles.
-They proved that their construction achieves the notion called indistinguishability obfuscation (see below for further explanation), under a complex new intractability assumption.
-Then, they bootstrap this construction to work for all circuits, proving their transformation secure under the Learning with Error (LWE) assumption, a well-studied intractability assumption.
+This changed with the work of Garg, Gentry, Halevi, Raykova, Sahai, and Waters in 2013 [GGH+13b], which gave the first candidate construction for a general-purpose obfuscator.
+At the heart of their construction is an obfuscator for log-depth (NC1) circuits, building upon a simplified subset of the Approximate Multilinear Maps framework of Garg, Gentry, and Halevi [GGH13a] that they call Multilinear Jigsaw Puzzles.
+They proved that their construction achieves a notion called indistinguishability obfuscation (see below for further explanation), under a complex new intractability assumption.
+They then used fully homomorphic encryption to bootstrap this construction to work for all circuits, proving their transformation secure under the Learning with Error (LWE) assumption, a well-studied intractability assumption.